 My name is Heather, I am a Certified Occupational Therapy Assistant turned hands-on activity and therapy blogger.
-I love to share my passion for homeschooling, child development, and raising my children in a Christian home.
+My goal is to provide you with the development tips, tools, and strategies you need to grow your own hands-on kids.

 What You Can Find on Growing Hands-On Kids

-My journey of encouraging independence, started when I was working in the school system as an Occupational Therapy Assistant.
+My journey started when I was working in the school system as an Occupational Therapy Assistant.
 I loved working with the kids and finding fun ways to work towards their goals.

 With that in mind, you will find 6 main themes on the blog:

 - Hands-On Activities – for babies, toddlers, preschoolers, and kindergarteners, plus a few homeschooling ideas are thrown in.

-- Child Development – includes child behavior, infant, toddler and preschooler development, fine motor and gross motor development.
+- Child Development – includes child behavior, infant, toddler and preschooler development.

 - Fine Motor Skills – You can check out my fine motor skills resource page here.